mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ## Shortcuts

-You can add shortcuts to every picker.
+You can add shortcuts to every Picker component.
 For more information, check the [dedicated page](/x/react-date-pickers/shortcuts/).